2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/input-types/ui-field-string-dropdown-query.md

+---
+uid: Specs.Data.Inputs.String-Dropdown-Query
+---
 # UI Field Type: string-dropdown-query (2sxc 9.11+)

 ## Purpose / Description
-Use this field type for configuring a dropdown UI elements, storing [string/text data](data-type-string).
-It's an extension of the [string field type](ui-field-string).
+Use this field type for configuring a dropdown UI elements, storing [string/text data](xref:Specs.Data.Type.String).
+It's an extension of the [string field type](xref:Specs.Data.Inputs.String).

 The special thing about this is that the items shown for selecting are retrieved from Query and not pre-defined as part of the the field definition.
 This allows you to look up any kind of data and offer it for selection.